 By now you’re probably wondering just how many different products you really need in your beauty arsenal, aren’t you?
-You’ve got all the moisturizers for day, night, eyes, and lips.
-You’ve got serums for brightening and retinol creams for sloughing off dead skin cells.
-You’ve got specialty face washes, micellar water, hydrating spritzers and makeup setting sprays.
-And now, here we are, suggesting yet another step in your daily routine – primer.
+You’ve got all the moisturizers for day and night, eyes and lips.
+You’ve got serums for brightening and wrinkle fighting retinol creams for sloughing off dead skin cells.
+You’ve got favorite face washes and hydrating spritzers, and makeup setting sprays.
+And now, here we are, suggesting yet another step in your daily beauty routine – primer.
 Really?
 Yes.
 Really.

 By now, you’re probably asking yourself “should I use primer or serum?”
 The answer is, unequivocally – both.
 Serums, which generally go on prior to your moisturizer, are amazing at helping your favorite face creams penetrate your skin deeply, hence they work more effectively.
 In essence, serums make your skin more receptive to receiving that big drink of hydration.